magomimmo/modern-cljs/doc/tutorial-01.md

 Successfully compiled "resources/public/js/modern.js" in 7.131854 seconds.
 ```

-As you can you received a *WARNING* saying that, even if the
+As you can see, you received a *WARNING* saying that, even if the
 `cljsbuild` plugin is able to provide you a CLJS release, it is
 strongly recommended to explicitly add a specific CLJS release in the
 `:dependencies` section of the `project.clj` file.

-This message is a new features of the "0.3.3" release of the
-`cljsbuild` plugin.
-So, let's add an explicit CLJS release in the
+Let's add an explicit CLJS release into the project `:dependencies`
-project `:dependencies` section to make it happy.
+section to make `cljsbuild` happy.

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"